wp-plugins/wpsc-support-tickets/readme.txt

 * Added: Assign specific support staff to a single or multiple departments
 * Added: Option for the ticket creator to choose a specific person from the department admins while creating the ticket (admin must enable this feature, as it's disabled by default)
 * Added: Ability to edit radio, checkboxes, and drop downs
+* Updated: Get rid of delete_ticket.php, reply_ticket.php, and submit_ticket.php and move functionality into /php/publicajax.php

+= 4.7.24 =
+* Fixed: Sigh.  bbPress stopped working again, so I had to make all wpsc Support Ticket admins full bbPress admins to fix it
+* Updated: Moved most admin ajax to /php/adminajax.php and some public ajax moved to /php/publicajax.php

 = 4.7.23 =
 * Updated: The .POT file has been updated to the latest version